 - Backlight: Have your subject stand in front of a window and aim your camera towards the window

-Safety is the most important thing to remember during your photos.
+Even when taking your own newborn photos at home, safety is the most important thing to remember.
 You want to be sure that you are within arms reach of your little one at all times.
 If you are the one with the camera, make sure to have another family member within arms reach.
 Do not leave baby unattended.

 My favorite places to take newborn images are on the master bed, on a blanket/rug on the floor, in their crib/bassinet, or in a family members arms.